dfinity/wg-identity-authentication/topics/wallet-interaction-standard.md

         alt Canister supports ICRC-21
             Note over W,C: Follow the ICRC-21 standard else Canister does not support ICRC-21
-            W ->> U: Display canister call details (canisterId, sender, method, arg) Note over W,U: The arguments should be decoded, otherwise a warning must be displayed end
+            W ->> U: Display warning and canister call details (canisterId, sender, method, arg) Note over W,U: The warning should inform the user that the canister does not support ICRC-21<br/>The arguments should be decoded, otherwise another warning must be displayed end
         alt Approved
             U ->> W: Approve request